Localitos/pluto/CONTRIBUTING.md

 We're using [@ariakit-react](https://ariakit.org) to build many of the components in Pluto.
 Currently we're still using an outdated version of it (formerly named [reakit](https://reakit.io/docs/get-started/)).
-For some of the components you might to look at the old versions documentation until we upgraded to the new version ( see https://github.com/Localitos/pluto/pull/926).
+For some of the components you might want to look at the old versions documentation until we upgraded to the new version ( see https://github.com/Localitos/pluto/pull/926).